Shaun Close

 Shaun Charles Close (born 8 September 1966) is an English former association football centre forward.
 He started his career as a youth player for Tottenham Hotspur, Made his debut in the first team 1986 12 appearances scoring 2 goals.
 Had a serious MCL injury which kept him out of the game for 18 months.
 Had a spell with Halmstad in Sweden after fracturing his leg in a youth match against West Ham.
 Was sold to AFC Bournemouth in 1988 and then In 1989, he was signed by Swindon Town manager Osvaldo Ardiles, In 1993, he spent a season with Barnet, before moving down to non-league with Bishop's Stortford.
 Owned a pub in Hertfordshire, before starting his career in the leisure industry becoming a swimming teacher and personal trainer.
-Moved to Australia with his Australian wife, has become an Australian citizen and is living the dream in the sun everyday.
+Moved to Australia with his Australian wife, has become an Australian citizen and is still living there.